What is Better…The Trap Bar or Straight Bar?

-The first question I most likely need to answer is… What is a Trap Bar??
-Many of you have probably seen one in your gym, but may not have known what to do with it or thought it might be difficult to use.
+The first question I need to answer is… What is a Trap Bar??
+Many of you have probably seen one in your gym, but may not know what to do with it .
 Keep in mind if you don’t have experience with barbell squats or deadlifts, it is suggested that you hire a personal trainer to teach you proper form before attempting to use a trap bar.

 The trap bar, otherwise known as an Olympic Hex Bar, is a bar that weight lifters and exercise enthusiasts use for Squats, Dead Lifts and Shrugs primarily.
 It consists of bars that are bent into angles and welded into a hexagonal shape (hence the name Hex bar).
 The hexagon has two large handles welded in the centre so you can step in the middle and pick it up by the handles rather than place it on your back.

 The Classic Trap Bar weighs 45 pounds, which is the same as a standard straight Olympic Barbell.
 The Standard Trap Bar weighs 30 pounds while the XL Trap Bar weighs 55 pounds.
 People can find it intimidating, but is easy to use.
 The trap bar can also be more comfortable to use than a straight bar, especially if you have a shoulder injury or back pain.

 Trap bars are better when you are learning to lift because they are user-friendly, can help with positioning and teach you about proper leg drive.
 The most important part of deadlifts, for instance, is learning proper movement patterns for the hips, which help with mobility and strength.